Online Maximum Matching with Recourse: Online matching in the edge arrival model

+At this point, the adversary repeats this construction $n-1$ times, by identifying the shaded part of Figure~\ref{fig:lower.bound}(c) as the graph of Figure~\ref{fig:lower.bound}(a), and reapplying the above construction.
+The final graph consists of $n$ blocked augmenting paths of type 0,3,0 and $n+2$ edges of type $1$ that belong both to the optimal and the algorithm's matchings.
+Hence, the competitive ratio is \( ({3n+2})/({2n+2}), \) which contradicts the claimed ratio and shows a lower bound on the competitive ratio of $3/2$.

-\subparagraph*{Case $k$ is even and at least 4.} Fix an algorithm that claims a ratio strictly smaller than $k/(k-1)$.
+\paragraph{Case $k$ is even and at least 4.} Fix an algorithm that claims a competitive ratio strictly smaller than $k/(k-1)$.
 The adversary releases a single edge, creating an augmenting path of length $1$.
-Whenever the algorithm applies the augmenting path, the adversary extends it by appending one edge on each end, eventually creating an alternating path of type $1,2,\dots,k-1, k, k-1, \dots, 2,1$.
+Whenever the algorithm applies the augmenting path\footnote{ We can assume, without loss of generality, that this is the only viable choice for the online algorithm.
+This is because the only way an algorithm can transform a given matching $M_1$ to a matching $M_2$ is via a sequence which can only consist of the following: i) augmenting paths; ii) alternating cycles; and iii) alternating, or even ``decreasing'' paths (i.e., paths such that if the algorithm applies them, then the cardinality of the matching remains the same, or decreases, respectively).
+This is a well-known result from matching theory.
+In principle an online algorithm, say $A$, could apply paths and cycles in cases (ii) and (iii), but such an algorithm can be converted to another algorithm $A'$ which is at least as good as $A$ in terms of matching size, and which maintains edges of smaller types than $A$. }, the adversary extends it by appending one edge on each end, eventually creating an alternating path of type $1,2,\dots,k-1, k, k-1, \dots, 2,1$.
 Then the adversary appends an edge to each endpoint of the type $k-1$ edges.
 The resulting graph has two augmenting paths of type $0,k-1,0$, see Figure~\ref{fig:LB}(a).
-The algorithm needs to apply them as the ratio is currently $(k+2)/k$, which is strictly greater than $k/(k-1)$ if $k\ge 4$.
+The algorithm needs to apply them as the competitive ratio is currently $(k+2)/k$, which is strictly greater than $k/(k-1)$ if $k\ge 4$.
 Each augmentation is responded, by the adversary, with an extension of the path resulting in the configuration depicted in Figure~\ref{fig:LB}(b) of ratio $(k+4)/(k+2) \geq k/(k-1)$ where all augmenting paths are blocked by type $k$ edges.
 Hence the competitive ratio of the algorithm is not strictly smaller than $k/(k-1)$.

-\subparagraph*{Case $k$ is odd and at least 5.} Fix an algorithm that claims a ratio strictly smaller than $k/(k-1)$.
+\paragraph{Case $k$ is odd and at least 5.} Fix an algorithm that claims a competitive ratio strictly smaller than $k/(k-1)$.
 The adversary proceeds as in the previous case, until the graph consists of a path of type $1,2,\dots,k-1, k, k-1, \dots, 2,1$.
 This time, the adversary appends one edge to each endpoint of the type $k-1$ edges, but also appends one edge at each endpoint of the path.
-As a result there are two augmenting paths of type $0,1,2,\dots,k-2,0$ and a single blocked augmenting path of type $0,k,0$, see Figure~\ref{fig:LB}(c).
+As a result, there are two augmenting paths of type $0,1,2,\dots,k-2,0$ and a single blocked augmenting path of type $0,k,0$, see Figure~\ref{fig:LB}(c).